Skip to content

 bq.seed

-bq.seed are a special type of assets that are used to represent are CSV-files that contain data that is prepared outside of your pipeline that will be loaded into your bigquery database.
-Bruin supports seed assets natively, allowing you to simply drop a CSV file in your pipeline and ensuring the data is loaded to the bigquery database.
+bq.seed is a special type of asset used to represent CSV files that contain data that is prepared outside of your pipeline that will be loaded into your BigQuery database.
+Bruin supports seed assets natively, allowing you to simply drop a CSV file in your pipeline and ensuring the data is loaded to the BigQuery database.

 You can define seed assets in a file ending with .yaml: